Our Space Camp scholarship application window for 2018 summer camps has closed.

-Applications will be due on January 12, 2016.
+- Applications due January 12, 2018

-Each applicant must answer two essay questions, design a mission patch, describe a science project using the scientific method, and provide three letters of recommendation.
-A selection committee reviews applications and scholarships are awarded based on available funding.
+Each applicant must answer two essay questions, design and describe a mission patch, describe a science project using the scientific method or engineering design process and provide two letters or recommendation.

 - Financial Need/Disadvantaged - applicants in this category must either be in a low income family or receiving government assistance.
 A letter from the principal stating the applicant is receiving free or reduced lunch at the school OR a copy of a letter from a government agency stating the applicant’s family is receiving government assistance (ie Food Stamps, Medicaid, HUD) must be submitted with the application.

 - Special Needs - applicants in this category must have a learning challenge and/or physical challenge.
 A letter from a teacher, principal, or physician stating the applicant has a learning and/or physical challenge must be submitted along with a letter from the applicant describing his/her disability.
 Applicants must be able to attend the 6-day weeklong, individual camp without a parent or guardian.

 - Academic Achievement - applicants in this category must have excelled academically AND/OR be participating in a gifted program.
 A letter from the applicant’s teacher or principal stating the applicant is in a gifted or honors program OR a copy of the applicant’s most recent report card OR a copy of the applicant’s recent national or state standardized test scores must be submitted with the application.

 - Leadership – applicants in this category must demonstrate exceptional leadership in school and/or community.
 Applicant must submit photos illustrating activities or awards related to his/her leadership role in his/her community or school.
 Applicant should emphasize his or her leadership roles throughout the application, particularly through letters of recommendation, the essays and the mission patch drawing and description.